Apple Watch 7 rumors: The new smartwatch could get a size boost

 Design and colors: A green, flat-edged Apple Watch 7 would be pretty

-Leaker Jon Prosser (whose rumor track record is fairly spotty), released Apple Watch 7 renders that allege a "major redesign" of the wearable.
+Leaker Jon Prosser (whose rumor track record is fairly spotty) in May released Apple Watch 7 renders that allege a "major redesign" of the wearable.
 Kuo also predicted a "significant form factor design change" for the 2021 Apple Watch almost a year ago.

 Prosser's renders, which he claims are based on a combination of real images and CAD files leaked to him by "sources," reveal thinner bezels and flat edges on the Apple Watch 7.
 Apple also flattened the edges of the iPhone 12 lineup last fall, giving its flagship phone a modern profile that CNET's Patrick Holland called a "slabular beauty."